Body Powder: Rose Garden

 - The essential oil blend provides a lovely light floral scent as well as natural skin soothing, deodorizing and antibacterial properties

 - Great as a light deodorant

-- Talc free, cornstarch free, gluten free, synthetic free
+- Talc free, cornstarch free, grain free, synthetic free

 How To Use